hull-ships/hull-clearbit/assets/readme.md

 - The user/account does not have the attribute `clearbit/prospected_at` set.
 - There are no named users in your Hull organization with the same domain.
-- The number of anonymous users has reached the threshold defined via the trigger in the [Reveal](#Reveal) configuration.
+- The number of anonymous users with the same company domain has reached the threshold defined via the trigger in the [Reveal](#Reveal) configuration.

 **How do I know if the Prospector workflow has been executed?**
 The Clearbit Connector sets the attribute `prospected_at` within the Clearbit attribute group that contains the timestamp when prospector has been executed.